Back to National Guide

 Melbourne's housing is a patchwork of eras, and each presents different lighting challenges.

 Victorian and Edwardian terraces.
-Fitzroy, Carlton, Brunswick, Northcote.
+Fitzroy, Carlton, Brunswick, Northcote, Kew.
 High ceilings (3 metres or more), ornate plaster roses, and lath-and-plaster construction.
 You often cannot put downlights where you want them without damaging heritage features.
-Pendant lighting from existing ceiling points is the path of least resistance.
+In heritage-overlaid areas (common across inner Melbourne), modifications to decorative ceilings may need council heritage adviser approval.
+Pendant lighting from existing ceiling points is the path of least resistance and preserves the period character.
+For homeowners set on downlights, positioning between ceiling roses and away from cornices is possible but requires a careful site inspection first.
 Melbourne's distribution network is split across CitiPower (inner CBD), Powercor (western suburbs), and United Energy (south-east).
 If your switchboard needs upgrading before new lighting circuits can be added, your electrician coordinates with the relevant distributor.

 Modern outer suburbs.
-Tarneit, Craigieburn, Point Cook.
+Tarneit, Craigieburn, Point Cook, Clyde North, Wyndham Vale.
 Plasterboard, accessible roof cavities, and standardised layouts.
 This is where costs are most predictable and closest to the lower end of the range.
+A common job in these suburbs is a full-home halogen-to-LED conversion (15–20 downlights) or adding outdoor lighting for alfresco areas.

 Apartments.
-Inner city high-rises and medium-density.
+Inner city high-rises and medium-density, from Southbank to Footscray.
 Concrete ceilings mean recessed downlights usually are not an option.
-Track and surface-mount fittings are the practical alternative.
+Track lighting, surface-mount fittings, and pendant lights from existing junction boxes are the practical alternatives.
+Strata approval is typically required for electrical modifications.

 Hiring a Licensed Electrician in VIC